Hasan-Alawadi/SnakeGame/README.md

    cd hasan-snake-game
    ```
 3. **Open `index.html` in a Browser**: Simply double-click the `index.html` file or open it with a web browser.

-## Technologies Used

-- **HTML**: For structuring the game layout.
-- **CSS**: For styling the game board, snake, food, and obstacles.
-- **JavaScript**: For game logic, controls, score tracking, and rendering dynamic elements on the board.

-## Future Enhancements

-Some potential improvements for future versions:
-- Add multiple levels of difficulty.
-- Implement sound effects for scoring and game over.
-- Add a feature to save high scores.

----

-This README will give users a clear overview of your project and instructions to play, run, and understand the code behind the game!